prototypo/VIVOinCallimachus/README.md

 Developers should be familiar with Callimachus and developing Callimachus applications.
 Please see http://callimachusproject.org for assistance and documentation.
 New developers may wish to discuss their plans on irc.freenode.net in the channel #callimachus.

 Development may occur within Callimachus or directly in the Git repository, but files must eventually be committed to a clone of this repository and a pull request issued.
+Please include individual files in your pull request, not the entire CAR file.

 Thank you for any contributions!